aspose-total/Aspose.Total-Products/total/en/net/conversion/html-to-svgz/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert HTML file to SVGZ via C#" h2="Export HTML to SVGZ within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export HTML to SVGZ image within any .NET applications.
+This suite includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are both powerful and feature-rich components.

+Using Aspose.PDF for .NET, developers can export HTML to JPEG in just a few simple steps.
+This component provides a wide range of features, such as the ability to convert HTML to PDF, PDF to HTML, and HTML to JPEG.
+It also supports a variety of image formats, including JPEG, PNG, TIFF, and BMP.

+Once the HTML has been converted to JPEG, Aspose.Imaging for .NET can be used to convert the JPEG to SVGZ.
+This powerful Image Processing API provides a wide range of features, such as the ability to resize, crop, rotate, and flip images.
+It also supports a variety of image formats, including JPEG, PNG, TIFF, and BMP.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export HTML to SVGZ image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export HTML to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to SVGZ.
+By using Aspose.Total for .NET, developers can easily export HTML to SVGZ image within any .NET applications in just two simple steps.
+First, HTML is converted to JPEG using Aspose.PDF for .NET.
+Then, the JPEG is converted to SVGZ using Aspose.Imaging for .NET.
+This suite of components provides developers with a powerful and feature-rich solution for exporting HTML to SVGZ image within any .NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}